 Diagnosis of Trochlear Dysplasia

-Crossing sign is seen in about 96% of abnormal cases and is seen in lateral view of knee x-ray.
+Crossing sign is seen in about 96% of abnormal cases and is seen in the lateral view of knee x-ray.
 The crossing sign is positive when the contours of the trochlear floor and of the lateral femoral condyle intersect at any level.

 For trocheal depth draw lines as follow